-The on-campus gymnasium, located in Lady Symon Building, The University of Adelaide, Victoria Drive, Adelaide.
-9am-5pm Monday - Friday, is affordable, accessible and the opening hours are ideal for students.
+The on-campus gymnasium, located on Level 5 of Union House, is affordable, accessible and the opening hours are ideal for students.
 As a College student you qualify for a student discount.
 Have a look at the facilities at: adelaide.edu.au/sports/the-fitness-hub